Table of Contents

 The “Sad” Ending of A “Genius”

 The legal processes may take a few years.
 The outcome could set important rules for how courts handle crypto crimes.
-Meanwhile, the crypto industry continues evolving.
-Regulators worldwide have created new rules to prevent similar disasters.
+Meanwhile, the crypto industry continues to grow.
+Regulators across the world have made new rules to prevent similar disasters.

-As Kwon awaits trial, his legacy is already clear.
+As Kwon awaits his trial, the ending of his story is clear.
 The brilliant programmer who promised to revolutionize money became a symbol of fraud.
-His story remains one of the industry’s darkest chapters – a permanent reminder that innovation without responsibility leads to catastrophe.
+His story is one of the crypto industry’s darkest chapters and also a reminder about the fact that innovation without responsibility can lead to catastrophe.